anvesh649/Facematch/readme.md

-Ensure the installation of all the libraries mentioned below to run face.py 1)pytorch-1.18
+Ensure the installation of all the libraries mentioned below to run face.py<br>
-2)opencv
-3)numpy
+1)pytorch-1.18<br>
+2)opencv<br>
+3)numpy<br>

 Steps to run face.py
-if you are using anaconda or windows terminal navigating to the folder which contains all the files in repository along with two images the passport images and the selfie "arg1.jpg"-the location of the image which contains the passport image "arg2.jpg"-the location of the image which contains the selfie image
+if you are using anaconda or windows terminal navigating to the folder which contains all the files in repository along with two images the passport images and the selfie<br>
+"arg1.jpg"-the location of the image which contains the passport image<br>
+"arg2.jpg"-the location of the image which contains the selfie image<br>

 ensure that haar.xml file and siamese_model are in the same folder as face.py file